GrinonBarrett/Taksidos/Core Rules/Goods and Services/Trade Goods.md

 A powder composed of sawdust, ground nutshells, and milled tumbleweed.
 It is a common component in arcane operations and is often used in absorbing alchemic agents to make cleaning an affected area easier.

 **Pistachios**		$23 per per lb.
 A popular treat for those with the wealth to spend and the time to shell.
-A kilo already shelled is just over twice as expensive.
+A pound already shelled is just over twice as expensive.

 **Lumber**		$25 per  lb.
 An ever useful construction material and theoretically renewable if the generations take care.